Blog-Reference and Blog-Reference

 #4 MMT and the promotion of Wall Street socialism

-Related 'Selling public debt with Ricardo’s tear gland rhetoric' and 'How MMT enlightens Washington' and 'MMT: Just another political fraud' and 'MMT: Money-making for the one-percenters'.
+Related 'Selling public debt with Ricardo’s tear gland rhetoric' and 'How MMT enlightens Washington' and 'MMT: Just another political fraud' and 'MMT: Money-making for the one-percenters' and 'From the debt economy to the gift economy: how America is brainwashed to love budget deficits'.

 You say: “Well the MMT people will often readily admit that ‘the only limit to high deficit is inflation’ so your point here is a bit off the mark... iow it is not a counter argument but a disagreement on scale effect of the tax cuts... iow Smith thinks the "inflation" threshold will be breached and apparently the MMT elites do not...”